fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 ## Zephyr PoC test

+In addition to conducting the theoretical analysis, it was decided to include a test report of one of the operating systems in order to verify the information presented.
+The choice fell on Zephyr.

 Running DLME requires GRUB from TrenchBoot as mainline doesn't have DLME support.
-Currently, there is an ongoing discussion how TrenchBoot should be integrated into Linux - see the following links:
+Currently, there is an ongoing discussion how TrenchBoot should be integrated into Linux - see the following links

 - https://groups.google.com/g/trenchboot-devel/c/-RxTtan5H3I/m/vU-yp5kHAgAJ
 - https://groups.google.com/g/trenchboot-devel/c/QLMg0r4XTcs/m/YrN2bX3PDQAJ